McFarland-SABR Baseball Research Award

 This award was previously named the Macmillan-SABR Baseball Research Award (1987-2000).
 It is presented each year at the SABR Convention to three individuals, groups or groups of individuals whose research projects have greatly expanded our knowledge of baseball.
 In 1995, the focus of the award was changed to articles about baseball history and biography.

 The selection committee consists of: Len Levin (chair), Phil Bergen, Warren Corbett, Chuck Hilty and Bill Humber.

 2021 award nominations

-To submit a nomination for the 2017 awards, for works published in 2016, please send back this downloadable nominating form plus either an electronic copy or three printed copies of the work in question to the selection committee chair by February 15, 2017:
+To submit a nomination for the 2018 awards, for works published in 2017, please send a copy of the work to the committee chair by February 15, 2018:

 McFarland-SABR Baseball Research Award winners